 - 1. In the iDRAC web interface, go to Configuration > System Settings > Hardware Settings > iDRAC Quick Sync.

 - 2. In the iDRAC Quick Sync section, from the Access menu, select one of the following to provide access to the Android or iOS mobile device:

 - Read-write

 - Read-only

 - Disabled

 - 3. Enable the Timer.

-- 4. Specify the Timeout Limit.
+- Specify the Timeout Limit.

+For more information about the fields, see the iDRAC Online Help.

-5. Click Apply to apply the settings.
+- 5. Click Apply to apply the settings.